linode/docs/docs/platform/kvm.md

 ### Direct Disk Boot

-An upgrade to Linode-KVM includes the ability to do **Direct Disk** booting.
+An upgrade to KVM Linode includes the ability to do **Direct Disk** booting.
 Choosing Direct Disk means we will boot the Linode using the Master Boot Record on your boot device.

 [![Direct Disk Boot Mode.](/docs/assets/config_direct_disk.png)](/docs/assets/config_direct_disk.png)

 ## How to Enable KVM

-There are two ways to enable Linode-KVM mode for your Linodes:
+There are two ways to enable KVM mode for your Linodes:

-* **Existing Linode:** If your Linode is currently running on Linode-Xen, go to the Linode's Dashboard page.
+* **Existing Linode:** If your Linode is currently running on Xen, go to the Linode's Dashboard page.
 In the bottom right of the sidebar is an "Upgrade to KVM" link.
 Click on the link and follow the instructions to upgrade.

   [![The KVM Upgrade Button.](/docs/assets/kvm_upgrade_context.png)](/docs/assets/kvm_upgrade_context.png)